-Deciding which sensor to purchase is is not an everyday task, and is one that can be confusing.
+Deciding which pressure sensor to purchase is not an everyday task, and is one that can be confusing.
 However, the decision is an important one as it will have an impact on the performance, production cost, calibration and service of the entire system.

 Selecting the correct sensor for any given application, regardless of whether it is a pressure sensor, temperature sensor or load cell, requires answers to a number of questions.

 In case of a pressure sensor, these questions are:

 - What is the pressure medium?

 - What pressure will the sensor measure?